Skip to main

 Receiving Your Certification

-The Master of Science degree in Counseling (School Counseling Specialization) meets or exceed requirements for certification by the Maryland Department of Education (MSDE) and the Pennsylvania Department of Education (PDE) by way of completing a counseling practicum (100 hours) as well as an internship within a school setting (600 hours).
-Upon graduation, you will be eligible to become a public or private school counselor.
+The Master of Science degree in Counseling (School Counseling Specialization) is designed to meet requirements for licensure by the Maryland Department of Education (MSDE) and includes a counseling practicum (100 hours) as well as an internship within a school setting (600 hours).
+Upon graduation, students will be eligible to become a public or private school counselor.

 Why McDaniel for School Counseling?